meilisearch/documentation/main_concept/indexes.md

 ## Identifier

-This tag is given to the field that contains the **unique value of each document**.
+This tag is given to the field that contains the **unique key of each document**.

 If two documents added at the same time have the same ID, MeiliSearch will only save the last one.